This post may contain affiliate links. Please see my disclosure policy for details.

 I had the pleasure of checking in here on my visit to Grasmere and absolutely loved my room which overlooked St Oswald’s Church and Grasmere Gingerbread.

-Their heated swimming pool and jacuzzi is included for guests and it’s the best feeling being in here when it’s raining outside.
+Their heated swimming pool and jacuzzi are included for guests and it’s the best feeling being in here when it’s raining outside.

 10. Take home your very own Herdy

-Herdy are an award winning Lake District born company in England and their original store was set up right here in Grasmere!
+Herdy is an award-winning Lake District born company in England and their original store was set up right here in Grasmere!